AbhijeetMore1010/LAMP-Stack-Setup-on-AWS-EC2-Amazon-Linux-Ubuntu-/README.md

   - Port 443 (HTTPS): For SSL-encrypted access.
   - Port 3306 (MySQL/MariaDB): Usually restricted to internal access only.

-# For Amazon linux LAMP+Apache Server USE
+# For Amazon linux LAMP+Apache Server Use:
-amazon-linux-lamp.sh

-#
+amazon-lamp-apache.sh
+# For Amazon linux LAMP+Nginx Server use:
+amazon-lemp-nginx.sh
+# For Ubuntu linux LAMP+Apache Server use:
+ubuntu-lamp-apache.sh
+# For Ubuntu linux LAMP+Nginx Server use:
+ubuntu-lemp-nginx.sh